adrobinoga/zk-protocol/sections/realtime.md

 ## Enrolled Finger ##

-After a fingerprint enrolling process the machine returns a structure indicating how the procedure went, it returns a structure with the following fields:
+After a fingerprint enrolling process the machine returns a structure indicating how the procedure went:

+	rtpacket(event=EF_ENROLLFINGER, data=<enroll result>)

+The `enroll result` structure has the following fields:

 |Name		|Description				|Value[hex]	|Size[bytes]	|Offset		|
 |---		|---					|---		|---		|---		|